Deep Dive: OCI v1.3.0 Compliance & Roadmap

 The "Generator Gap"

-Phase 3: Update Podman / Containers.conf (Long Term)
+Phase 3: Update Podman / Containers.conf (In Progress)

-Work with the upstream Podman/FreeBSD team to allow mapping CLI flags or containers.conf entries to the new OCI spec fields.
+Work continues with the upstream Podman/FreeBSD team to allow mapping CLI flags or containers.conf entries directly to the OCI spec fields.

 5. Action Items for Daemonless